Skip to main content

 The composition cap

-Non-mutating mechanics (M1 auto-route, M2 + M5 cache hit, M4 batch routing, M6 provider prompt cache) carry zero quality risk by contract — they either skip the provider entirely or hand the decision to the provider's own cache layer.
+Non-mutating mechanics (M1 auto-route, M2 + M5 cache hit, M6 provider prompt cache, M9 output-length predictor, M10 batch arbitrage) carry zero quality risk by contract.
+They either skip the provider entirely or hand the decision to the provider's own cache layer.
 They stack freely.

 The quality SLA